 The Department of Instructional Technology will be internationally-recognized for innovative teaching and learning; relevant research to advance the use of instructional technologies in P-12 schools; collaborative partnerships to strengthen technology integration in all educator preparation programs; and well-prepared graduates who transform schools into digital age learning environments that engage students and facilitate participation in our global community.

 The following core values reflect the essential tenets that guide the Department of Instructional Technology in its efforts to improve P-12 student learning.

 - Excellence in teaching, marked by rigor and relevance.

 - Facilitating meaningful and engaging learning experiences for our candidates that will enhance their ability to incorporate the ISTE, COSN, and iNACOL standards into all aspects of their professional practice.

-- All components of faculty scholarship, including the Scholarship Teaching, Supervision & Mentoring; Research and Creative Activity; Professional Service, and Administration & Leadership.
+- All components of faculty scholarship, including the Scholarship of Teaching, Supervision & Mentoring; Research and Creative Activity; Professional Service, and Administration & Leadership.

 - Purposeful and necessary service to the department, college, university, schools, and profession.

 - Democratic principles of educational equity for all learners modeled through reflective teaching, learning, leadership, service and the use of accessible technologies.
 We value diversity, global collaboration, professionalism, and shared governance.